sydevops85/datacom-ai-job-simulation/README.md

 ## Support

+For security issues, please refer to [SECURITY.md](./SECURITY.md).
-For issues or questions, please refer to the project documentation or contact the development team.
+For other issues or questions, please refer to the project documentation.